T-80

 The T-80 is a main battle tank (MBT) that was designed and manufactured in the former Soviet Union and manufactured in Russia.
-The T-80 is based on the T-64, while incorporating features from the later T-72.
+The T-80 is based on the T-64, while incorporating features from the later T-72 and changing the engine to a gas turbine.
+When it entered service in 1976, it was the first production tank to be powered solely by turbine.

 The chief designer of the T-80 was Soviet engineer Nikolay Popov.
-When it entered service in 1976, it was the second MBT in the world to be equipped with a gas turbine engine, after the Swedish Stridsvagn 103, and the first production tank to use it as a main propulsion engine (the first tank to use a gas turbine as a main engine was the prototype British Conqueror FV200 Turbine Test Vehicle).
 The T-80U was last produced in 2001 in a factory in Omsk, Russia.
+In 2023, the CEO of Uralvagonzavod announced that production would restart.